Investors brace for annual Russell index rebalancing with pandemic imprint

 The market cap breakpoint Russell uses to determine inclusion in the large-cap Russell 1000 or the small cap 2000 also increased to $5.2 billion in 2021 from $3 billion in 2020.

-Perhaps no group of stocks exemplified the pandemic trading environment more than the so-called "meme stocks" such as GameStop (GME.N) and AMC Entertainment (AMC.N).
+Perhaps no group of stocks exemplified the pandemic trading environment more than the so-called “meme stocks” such as GameStop and AMC Entertainment.

 Shares for those companies had languished and even been shorted by many institutional investors due to poor fundamentals.
 They took off like a rocket as retail investors using commission-free trading services looked for places to invest government stimulus checks.